nickmasster/pi4-bind9-conf/README.md

 Project contains configuration for [BIND 9](https://gitlab.isc.org/isc-projects/bind9) (mirror on [github](https://github.com/isc-projects/bind9)), including deployment script and **ads blocking** configuration.

 Optimized for Raspberry Pi4 running Raspbian.
-Contains default configuration for tld `home`.

 Project can be extended for different, automatically updated, DNS zones.
 Not only for ads blocking purpose.

+## Requirements

+- Python 3.4+
+- BIND should be installed on remote machine
+- cURL should be installed on remote machine in order to update zones automatically

 ## Installation